Gleland/SpectralAnalysis/README.md

 ### Dependencies

 Make sure to have the following dependencies installed before running this code.
-Additionally, whether running Python 2.7.x or Python 3.x make sure the correct version of each dependency is met
+Additionally, whether running Python 2.7.x or Python 3.x make sure the correct version of each dependency is met.

  - Numpy
  - Scipy